Chalarangelo/mini.css/docs/v2/DEVLOG.md

 ## 20170118

 - `tooltip` added to `contextual` module, minor changes to it, allows both top and `bottom` versions at the same time.
+- Updated `tooltip` component to use variables.
+- Added mixins for `tooltip`.
+Tested them.
+- Added proper `tooltip` in the `default` flavor.
+Size now is `6.81`.
+Implementation of issue #41 is now completed.